 So often I hear clients tell me that they need to be at the top of Google Search pages.
-What they don’t want to hear is that it will require some work from their part with methods such as Content Marketing (Consistently writing new content for your website or blog, creating videos for Youtube etc) Of course you can hire someone to write your content, but they won’t be able to do this effectively without some real input from you (the person who knows the business).
+What they don’t want to hear is that it will require some work on their part with methods such as Content Marketing (Consistently writing new content for your website or blog, creating videos for Youtube, etc) Of course you can hire someone to write your content, but they won’t be able to do this effectively without some real input from you (the person who knows the business).
 However, if you do really want to get started and you are a local business then read on, because this is the place to start.

 1. Google My Business Page